MHKace/Walkthroughs/Hacktify/HTML Injection.md

 As instructed to access labs we have to follow the following path, <br>
 Search => Hacktify.in > Resources > labs > login <br>

-To Login as instructed we need to enter our registered email id in both the fields email-id and password field, <br>
+To log in as instructed we need to enter our registered email ID in both the fields email-id and password field, <br>
 For example:
 <ul> <li>email-id: xyz@mail.com</li>
 <li>password: xyz@mail.com</li>